-Yarrow was found amongst other medicinal herbs in the Neanderthal burial site in Iraq which dates from around 60,000 BC and has become famous in herbal medicine as one of the earliest indications of human’s use of medicinal plants.
+Yarrow was found among other medicinal herbs in the Neanderthal burial site in Iraq which dates from around 60,000 BC and has become famous in herbal medicine as one of the earliest indications of human use of medicinal plants.

 What is Yarrow?

-Yarrow is one of the most useful wound herbs we have as it staunches bleeding and is antimicrobial and pain relieving too.
+Yarrow is one of the most useful wound herbs we have.
+It staunches bleeding, is antimicrobial, and pain relieving too.

 COLDS AND FEVERS

-When fever is building, drinking hot teas of yarrow can help it to break by relaxing the circulation and the pores of the skin, allowing us to sweat freely and ridding the body of infection.
-The classic formula for colds and flus is yarrow, peppermint, and elderflower which should be drunk as a hot tea.
+When fever is building, drinking hot yarrow teas can help break it by relaxing the circulation and pores of the skin, encouraging sweat to flow freely and rid the body of infection.
+The classic tea formula for colds and flus is yarrow, peppermint, and elderflower, which should be drunk hot.

-Yarrow’s affinity for the blood and circulation can be seen internally as well as externally.
-It tones the blood vessels at the same time as dilating capillaries and moving the blood, thus giving it a wide range of applications.
-It has been used to treat high blood pressure, prevent blood clots and is useful for treating varicose veins, hemorrhoids and much more.
+Yarrow’s affinity for blood circulation can be seen internally as well as externally.
+It tones blood vessels at the same time as dilating capillaries and moving blood, thus giving it a wide range of applications.
+It's been used to treat high blood pressure, prevent blood clots and for treating varicose veins, hemorrhoids and much more.

-Being bitter, pungent and aromatic means that yarrow is particularly useful for stimulating the digestion and getting the bile and pancreatic juices flowing.
-Because of it’s affinity to the circulation as well it can help move congested blood in the portal vein which, in turn, helps the liver.
+Being bitter, pungent and aromatic means yarrow is particularly useful for stimulating digestion and getting bile and pancreatic juices flowing.
+Its affinity for circulation can also help move congested blood in the portal vein, which in turn helps the liver.

 Maria Treben considers yarrow “first and foremost… a herb for women” and quotes Abbe Kneipp in saying “women could be spared many troubles if they just took yarrow tea from time to time.”
-It is such a wonderful herb for the female reproductive systems because it can both staunch heavy bleeding and stimulate scanty bleeding.
+It's a wonderful herb for the female reproductive system, both staunching heavy bleeding and stimulating scanty bleeding.

-Yarrow is a good urinary antiseptic and, when drunk as a warm or cool (rather than hot) infusion, the diuretic properties are emphasized making it a useful remedy for cystitis and urinary tract infections.
-It has also been praised for helping cases of urinary incontinence.
+Yarrow is a good urinary antiseptic.
+When drunk as a warm or cool (rather than hot) infusion, its diuretic properties are emphasized making it a useful remedy for cystitis and urinary tract infections.
+It's also been praised for helping cases of urinary incontinence.
 Culpepper informs us that it “helps such as cannot hold their water.”

 Preparations are usually made from the areal parts including leaf, flower and some stem.
 Yarrow can be used in a variety of ways: